modulargaming/modulargaming/README.md

 ### KOstache

-Kostache is a Kohana 3 module for using [Mustache](https://github.com/mustache) templates in your application.
+Kostache is a Kohana 3.3 module for using [Mustache](https://github.com/mustache) templates in your application.

 ### License

-Released under a [BSD license](http://www.modulargaming.com/license), [Modular Gaming](http://www.modulargaming.com) can be used legally for any open source, commercial, or personal project.
+Released under a [BSD license](http://www.modulargaming.com/license), Modular Gaming can be used legally for any open source, commercial, or personal project.

 ### Requirements